TIME

 Bronze sculpture, 2025

-Flow is a series of prints I created using the shapes derived from my Remains artwork.
-I used zinc fragments and their outlines to explore a continuous process of transformation — how these forms shift, overlap, and cut through one another.
-The work reveals how the interaction between shapes alters the surface of the paper, creating a sense of three-dimensional space within a flat medium.
+Excavation is a series of prints inspired by the shapes and fragments from my Remains artwork.
+Using zinc pieces as a starting point, I explored a continuous process of transformation — how these forms shift, overlap, and cut through one another.
+Through this process, the paper becomes a site of discovery, where surfaces are not merely printed but unearthed, revealing a sense of depth and hidden layers within the material itself.

 47.5 x 55.5 cm